Federal government support programs

 – eligible non-deferrable expenses between $40,000 and $1.5 million.
 Eligible non-deferrable expenses could include costs such as rent, property taxes, utilities, and insurance.

-Importantly, we believe that the reference to the CRA business number in the context of these expanded eligibility criterion is the standard 9-digit business number members should each have received when registering with the CRA.
-We do not believe this reference relates to the payroll business number (which members using an industry payroll service provider may not have) since the expanded program focuses exclusively on other non-deferrable operating expenses beyond employment income.
+Importantly, the reference to the CRA business number in the context of these expanded eligibility criterion is the standard 9-digit business number members should each have received when registering with the CRA.
+This does not refer to the payroll business number (which members using an industry payroll service provider may not have) since the expanded program focuses exclusively on other non-deferrable operating expenses beyond employment income.

 Other business loan programs